zbigniew73/litecp/README.md

 # LiteCP

-LiteCP is a Caddy-based Linux control panel adapted from FastCP for AlmaLinux 8/9 and Rocky Linux 8/9.
+LiteCP is a Caddy-based Linux control panel adapted for AlmaLinux 8/9 and Rocky Linux 8/9.

 ## Target Platform